 “All of the infrastructure and processes necessary for the effective management, control and protection of the software assets within an organization, throughout all stages of their lifecycle.” – ITIL v3 Best Practice Guide – Software Asset Management

 That definition is a bit general, so to let’s drill down even more.
-SAM has the following characteristics:
+Software Asset Management has the following characteristics:

 – SAM is a business practice.
 It involves people, processes, and technology.